0xknwn/starknet-modular-account/docs/ROADMAP.md

   first parameter for the account and the module
 - Version the contracts for both accounts and modules and maintain a compatibility matrix
-- If possible, rely on Openzeppelin `calculate_contract_address` functions that come from `src/utils/deployments.cairo` rather than implementing them in the project
 - Improve the distinction between stark validator and core validator
 - Make sure we cannot remove the core module from modules with the `remove_module` entrypoint